Holistic Nutritional Healing & Sustainable Living Strategies

 Inspired by my mother and her Mediterranean cooking, I started practicing what I called nutritional healing remedies.
 I apply my chemistry and nutrition background knowledge in order to hand select food items with specific properties that heal targeted diseases and symptoms.
 I create dishes and individualized food menus that are specific for sustaining a healthy living for diverse individual needs.

-My commitment to this cause goes simply beyond business, as I volunteer for several non-profit organizations.
+My commitment to health, wellness, food justice and sustainability goes simply beyond business, as I volunteer for several non-profit organizations.

 I absolutely love what I do!"